elsaVelazquez/faster-pet-adoption/README.md

 ### Statistic:  A binomial test using stats.binom.

-Our goal is to ascertain whethere there is a statistically significant difference betwee female vs male dog populations in animal rescue shelters.
+The goal is to determine if there is a statistically significant difference between female vs male dog populations in animal rescue shelters.

 <br />